lsst/rtn-045/index.rst

 It is ok to have sub-subsections, such as ``#### 1.2.1.
 Define global cosmological parameter values`` or ``#### 1.2.2.
 Define a function to make an image cutout``.

-**Additional sections:**
-All sections must be numbered to enable referencing in support requests, e.g., "I'm having trouble with the second code cell in Section 2.3."
+**Additional sections** must be numbered to enable referencing in support requests, e.g., "I'm having trouble with the second code cell in Section 2.3."
 Use descriptive section titles, e.g., ``2.2 Create a color-magnitude diagram`` instead of ``2.2 Plot``, so that the auto-generated table of contents is more useful.